vvn9847/SONiC/bgp-loading-optimization-hld.md

 There is much Redis I/O traffic during the BGP loading process, from which we find two sources of unnecessary traffic.

 #### fpmsyncd flushes on every data arrival
 In the original design, `fpmsyncd` maintains a variable `pipeline`.
-Each time `fpmsyncd` receives routes from zebra, it put the processed routes in the `pipeline`, and flushes the pipeline to `APPL_DB` to make sure no data get stuck in the pipeline, and then publishs the updates, which triggers the subscribers to do Redis read operations. `fpmsyncd` also flushes the pipeline when it gets full.
+Each time `fpmsyncd` receives a route from `zebra`, it processes the route and puts it in the `pipeline`.
+And every time the `pipeline` receives a route, it flushes the route to `APPL_DB`.
+If the size of the incoming route exceeds the size of the `pipeline` itself, the `pipeline` performs multiple flushes to make sure the received route is written into `APPL_DB` completely.

+Each flush corresponds to a redis `SET` operation in `APPL_DB`, which triggers the `PUBLISH` event, then all subscribers get notified of the updates in `APPL_DB`, perform Redis `GET` operations to fetch the new route information from `APPL_DB`.

-That means, the flush frequency is decided by the data arrival frequency and the `pipeline` size, which is unnecessarily high and hurts performance.
+That means, a flush action of the `pipeline` not only leads to redis `SET`, but also `PUBISH` and `GET`, hence a high flush frequency would cause a high volumn of `REDIS` I/O traffic.
+However, the original `pipeline` flush frequency is decided by the data arrival frequency and the `pipeline` size, which is unnecessarily high and hurts performance.

 #### APPL_DB does redundant housekeeping
 When `orchagent` consumes `APPL_DB` with `pops()`, as Figure 2 shows, `pops` function not only reads from `route_table_set` to retrieve route prefixes, but also utilizes these prefixes to delete the entries in the temporary table `_ROUTE_TABLE` and write into the stable table `ROUTE_TABLE`, while at the same time transferring messages to `addToSync` procedure.
 The transformation from temporary tables to the stable tables causes much traffic but is actually not worth the time.

 ### Slow Routes decode and kernel thread overhead in zebra

 `zebra` receives routes from `bgpd`.
-To understand the routing data sent by `bgpd`, it has to decode the received data with `zapi_route_decode` function, which consumes most computing resources, as the flame graph indicates.
+To understand the routing data sent by `bgpd`, it has to decode the received data with `zapi_route_decode` function, which consumes the most computing resources, as the flame graph indicates.
 This function causes the slow start for `zebra`, since decode only happens at the very beginning of receiving new routes from `bgpd`.

-Although `zebra` employs two separate threads to send routes to both `Linux kernel` and `fpmsyncd`, both threads would return states that indicate whether the routing data are transfered successfully, then the main thread of `zebra` needs to talk with both threads.
-Hence when `zebra` is busy handling the installing states to kernel, the performance of that thread sending routes to `fpmsyncd` would be affected.
+Although the main thread of `zebra` only needs to send routes to `fpmsyncd` as the workload of sending routes to `Linux kernel` is offloaded to a child thread, the main thread still needs to process the returned results of the child thread which indicate whether data are successfully delivered to `kernel`.
+Hence when `zebra` is busy dealing with the `kernel` side, the performance of talking to `fpmsyncd` would be affected.

 <br>